top of page

 WINTER EXPEDITIONS

-FOLLOW ME AS I EXPLORE THE UNKNOWN
+FOLLOW REBECCA AS SHE EXPLORES THE UNKNOWN

 "I want to take people along for the ride, and share this journey with you.
 The ITI showed me that I'm far more capable than I gave myself credit for in these kinds of extreme environments.
 I hope to inspire others to realize they can achieve things they might not believe they can do."